unbit/uwsgi-docs/Logging.rst

 Basic logging (connected UDP mode)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using UDP logging you can "centralize" cluster logging or redirect the write of logs (that can be very heavy for your I/O resources) to another machine.
-UDP logging works both in daemonized and interactive mode.
-UDP logging works with connected-socket mode, so the UDP server must be available before uWSGI starts.
-For a more raw approach (working in unconnected mode) see the above section on socket logging.
+With UDP logging you can centralize cluster logging or redirect the persistence of logs to another machinei to offload disk I/O. UDP logging works in both daemonized and interactive modes.
+UDP logging operaties in connected-socket mode, so the UDP server must be available before uWSGI starts.
+For a more raw approach (working in unconnected mode) see the section on socket logging.

-To enable it you simply pass the address of an UDP server to the ``--daemonize``/``--logto`` option:
+To enable conencted UDP mode pass the address of an UDP server to the ``--daemonize``/``--logto`` option:

 .. code-block:: sh

     ./uwsgi -s :3031 -w simple_app --daemonize 192.168.0.100:1717
     ./uwsgi -s :3031 -w simple_app --logto 192.168.0.100:1717

 This will redirect all the stdout/stderr data to the UDP socket on 192.168.0.100, port 1717.
 Now you need an UDP server that will manage your UDP messages.
 You could use netcat, or even uWSGI:

 .. code-block:: sh

     nc -u -p 1717 -s 192.168.0.100 -l
     ./uwsgi --udp 192.168.0.100:1717

 The second way is a bit more useful as it will print the source (ip:port) of every message.
 In case of multiple uWSGI server logging on the same UDP server it will allow you to recognize one server from another.
-And of course you can write your own apps to manage/filter/save the logs received via udp.
+Naturally you can write your own apps to manage/filter/save the logs received via udp.

 Pluggable loggers
 -----------------

-uWSGI also supports pluggable loggers, which allow you to more flexibly specify where to log, and what to log (at request/error granularity at the time of writing).
+uWSGI also supports pluggable loggers, which allow you more flexibility on where and what to log.
 Depending on the configuration of your uWSGI build, some loggers may or may not be available.
 Some may require to be loaded as plugins.
 To find out what plugins are available in your build, invoke uWSGI with ``--logger-list``.
 To set up a pluggable logger, use the ``--logger`` or ``--req-logger`` options. ``--logger`` will set up a logger for every message while ``--req-logger`` will set up a logger for request information messages.

-The syntax for the logger options is as follows:
+This is the syntax:

 .. code-block:: sh

     --logger <plugin>[:options]"
     --logger "<name> <plugin>[:options]" # The quotes are only required on the command line -- config files don't use them

 You may set up as many loggers as you like.
 Named plugins are used for log routing.

-A very simple example of split request/error logging (using plain old boring files) would be
+A very simple example of split request/error logging using plain text files follows.

 .. code-block:: ini